Warren Wheaton house History – Currently the office of Bauer Dentistry and Orthodontics

 In 1838 when Warren Wheaton plowed his claim to 6-700 acres of land the only two smokes in sight were Lyman Butterfield and W Woodward.
 Warren worked in the spring of 1838, for Lyman Butterfield, Erastus Gary and himself.
 In June, 1838, he made claim to his land.

 At Bauer Dentistry and Orthodontics we have a direct family relationship to the settling of our area.
-Bryan Bauer is the great great grandson of Cora Maude Butterfield Carter.
+Bryan Bauer is the great, great grandson of Cora Maude Butterfield Carter.
 Cora is the daughter of Loren Butterfield, the grandson of Lyman Butterfield.
 Lyman Butterfield, for whom Butterfield Road is named, was one of the first settlers of the area.
 Lyman came to this area with Joseph Naper, whom Naperville is named for.
 Lyman arrived before the Wheaton brothers and Warren Wheaton had worked for Lyman on his farm before claiming his own land in present day Wheaton.
 Lyman Butterfield founded Milton Township.
-Blow is an image of Dr. Bryan as a new born baby on the lap of Cora Maude Butterfield Carter and another photo of his mother pictured with both Cora and Ethel Fisk Butterfield, wife of Lorin Butterfield.
+Below is an image of Dr. Bryan as a new born baby on the lap of Cora Maude Butterfield Carter and another photo of his mother pictured with both Cora and Ethel Fisk Butterfield, wife of Lorin Butterfield.

 Lyman Butterfield was one of the settlers who threw in his lot with Joseph Naper and came west on the schooner Telegraph in 1831.
 He was known as a “fearless character” who was “brave to foolhardy” and “particularly skillful with a rifle.”
 Lyman named one of his sons Andrew Jackson Butterfield after “Old Hickory,” the President very popular with Illinois settlers.
 Butterfield didn’t stay in Naperville but moved early on to found Milton Township in the present-day Wheaton/Glen Ellyn area.